Komodo dragons, life aboard a boat and swimming with manta rays? So much yes!

-Living in Singapore you sometimes wonder why we don’t spend more time cruising around the islands on Malaysia and Indonesia – sun, salt, sand – what’s not to love?
-One of our Bali-based mates and mum of three, Jen Tighe, is of the best holiday planners we know (she even made a business out of it with her Bali villa-booking business Good Living Asia), so we asked her to spill the beans on the latest secret gem she has found in Indonesia, the islands of Flores.
+Living in Singapore we often wonder why we don’t spend more time cruising around the islands on Malaysia and Indonesia – sun, salt, sand – what’s not to love?
+One of our Bali-based mates and mum of three, Jen Tighe, is of the best holiday planners we know (she even made a business out of it with her Bali villa-booking business Good Living Asia), so we asked her to spill the beans on a secret gem she in Indonesia: the islands of Flores.
 A family holiday on a live-aboard boat, cruising unspoilt islands?
 We’ve just found some serious inspiration for our next short break from Singapore with the kids…

 Jen, tell us about Flores!